No matter your financial situation, you can always build credit from scratch or rebuild a score that dropped.

 The date your credit card account balance is reported to the nationwide credit agencies typically isn’t the same as your statement due date.
 If your outstanding balance happens to be high on the date it’s reported, you’ll have a high utilization ratio that will drag down your credit scores.

-The best secured cards report payment information to the nationwide credit agencies, which is how they allow you to build credit.
+The best secured cards report payment information to the nationwide credit agencies, which is how they allow you to build credit and improve your credit score.
 As you make timely payments, you add positive history to your credit files each month.

-Here are 3 secured cards that report transactions to the credit agencies, don’t check your credit for approval, and have low fees:
+Use these cards that report to the credit agencies, don’t check your credit for approval, and have low fees: